wavefrontHQ/docs/pages/doc/tracing_integrations.md

 Part of setting up the integration is to configure the Wavefront proxy to listen for the trace data on an integration-specific port.

-Using an integration is the simplest way - [but not the only way](#alternatives-to-integrations) - to send trace data to Tanzu Observabilityfrom a 3rd part tracing system.
+Using an integration is the simplest way - [but not the only way](#alternatives-to-integrations) - to send trace data to Tanzu Observability from a 3rd part tracing system.

 ## Trace Data from an Integration